Creating a Hobo the Clown Costume Look

 Our Tramp or Hobo makeup look is fairly simple to accomplish with a few basic makeup supplies that are readily available at Halloween Express.
 This classic Clown look goes with a wide variety of Clown or Hobo style costumes.
 Have fun with it and use your imagination!

-Follow These Simple Steps to Create the Classic Hobo or Tramp Clown Look
+Follow These Steps to Create this Look

 Step One: Using the Clown Makeup palette (#DD27), apply clown white to the eyelids using a sponge tip applicator.
 With the same applicator and clown white, apply a clown mouth shape around the lips.
 Curve the mouth upward like a wide "U" shape if you want a happy looking clown, turn the shape upside-down for a sadder looking clown.
 Apply Colorset Powder (#DD321) to the white areas with a fluffy brush to prevent smudging.